abhuzz/SleepBabySleep/README.md

 Playous sounds for a given duration until the baby sleeps.
 Can also record own sounds for repeated playback.

 **ToDo**
-- [ ] Replace soundFileName label with a description in the textField
+- [ ] After recording select latest recording in playlist collectionView
+- [ ] Restore scrollState when app reopens (currently selects the lastSelected - in case played track was changed with mediaControls)
 - [ ] Delete Recording swipe animation
+- [ ] Selected tracks by previous & next controls when not playing
+- [ ] iPhone plus / iPad UiCollectionView Problem
+- [ ] Store recordings in iCloud Account
+- [X] Replace soundFileName label with a description in the textField
 - [X] iOS 10 / Swift 3 Migration
 - [X] Crash when quickly hitting the record button - probaply caused by unlocked / unsafe updateLoop
 - [X] Handle AVAudioInterruptions while recording